university-of-york/research-it-documentation/docs/source/in_depth/program_specific_how_tos.rst

 Program Specific How-Tos
 ========================

 Here we will share some guides on getting started with some specific applications.
 In many cases there are multiple ways to accomplish things so you can treat this as a starting point.
-If you found a good guide elsewhere which you successfully followed or if you would like your own guide added please feel free `let us know <itsupport@york.ac.uk>`_.
+If you found a good guide elsewhere which you successfully followed or if you would like your own guide added please feel free to `let us know <itsupport@york.ac.uk>`_.

 Jupyter Notebooks
 -----------------

 The `Jupyter notebook <https://docs.jupyter.org/en/latest/>`_ is a web-based notebook environment for interactive computing.
 Running a ``Jupyter notebook`` server remotely on Viking and connecting to it from your local web browser is certainly possible.
-There are a few ways where this could be done, to utilise the compute nodes of Viking there would be a few steps to ensure that your ``Jupyter`` notebook is running on the compute node (not the login node) and you can remotely connect to it.
+There are a few steps to ensure that your notebook is running on a compute node (not a login node) and you can remotely connect to it.

 .. admonition:: The connection would look something like this: